 What is being released?
 What is the charter of Southampton’s worth?
 Why the legal term, misprision?
 What was the better judgment?

 Misprision of treason means you knew about treason, but didn’t report it.
-It’s a crime, but not a capital crime.
-If you love Southampton, this is obviously a “better judgement” than treason.
+This is a legal term that was common in Elizabethan times but is no longer.
+Misprision of treason was a crime, but not a capital crime.
+If you love Southampton, this is obviously a “better judgment” than plain old treason.
 Something about Southampton’s “worth” apparently led Burghley and Elizabeth to spare the young fool.
 Maybe.

 All we know for certain is that Southampton was not executed.